alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 02 august 2025 | 15:44
+## saturday, 02 august 2025 | 15:45
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-02, 15:30)
+Weather in Moscow (2025-08-02, 15:45)

-🌡️ Temp: A pleasant 23.9°C (feels just like that!) <br>
+🌡️ Temp: 23.8°C (feels like 23.8°C) <br>
-🌤️ Condition: Mostly clear skies <br>
+🌤️ Condition: Mostly Clear <br>
-💨 Wind: A light NW breeze at 2.7 m/s, with gentle gusts up to 6.1 m/s <br>
+💨 Wind: Light breeze from the NW at 3.1 m/s, with gusts up to 5.6 m/s <br>
-💧 Humidity: Moderate 63% <br>
+💧 Humidity: 65% <br>
-📉 Pressure: 1013 mb (sea level), 1000 mb (surface) <br>
+📉 Pressure: 1013 mb (sea level) <br>
-☁️ Cloud cover: Only 21% cloud cover, with a low base at 0.9 km <br>
+☁️ Cloud cover: Only 16% (clouds starting at 0.9 km) <br>
-🌞 UV index: Very low UV index of 1 <br>
-👁️ Visibility: Excellent visibility at nearly 12 km <br>
+👁️ Visibility: Excellent at 16 km <br>

-☀️ Clear and Calm Afternoon <br>
+☀️ Bright and Calm Afternoon <br>
-A beautiful, clear afternoon unfolds, with gentle breezes and comfortable warmth.
-It’s a perfect time to enjoy the late summer sun and the quiet moments it brings.
+A lovely, clear afternoon awaits, perfect for stepping out and enjoying the pleasant weather.
+The skies are mostly open, promising a serene end to the day.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence